 Can I get paid for donating my whole body to science?

-NO. Federal law prohibits the buying and selling of organ, tissue or body for transplant, research, or medical education.
+NO. Federal law prohibits the buying and selling of organs, tissue or body for transplant, research, or medical education.

 If I donate my body to science, can I still have a memorial or funeral service?

 Yes!
 Absolutely.
 Open casket funeral is still possible.

 To get specific instructions, contact the facility or program that will process your body donation to get specific information on the internment procedure.